 Title page

-- Disclaimers: A statement that the views expressed in the submitted article are the author's own and not an official position of the institution, funder, the IDF or the IMA.
+- Disclaimers.
+A statement that the views expressed in the submitted article are the author's own and not an official position of the institution, funder, the IDF, or the IMA.

 - Source(s) of support.
-These include grants, equipment, drugs, and/or other support that facilitated conduct of the work described in the article or the writing of the article itself.
+These include grants, equipment, drugs, and/or other support that facilitated the conduct of the work described in the article or the writing of the article itself.

 Main manuscript text

 Ensure correct use of the terms sex (when reporting biological factors) and gender (identity, psychosocial or cultural factors), and, unless inappropriate, report the sex and/or gender of study participants.
-If the study was done involving an exclusive population, for example in only one sex, authors should justify why, except in obvious cases, (e.g., prostate cancer).”
+If the study was done involving an exclusive population, for example, in only one sex, authors should justify why, except in obvious cases (e.g., prostate cancer).”
 Authors should define how they determined race or ethnicity and justify their relevance.
 Authors should use neutral, precise, and respectful language to describe study participants and avoid the use of terminology that might stigmatize participants.

-Technical Information: Specify the study's main and secondary objectives–usually identified as primary and secondary outcomes.
-Identify methods, equipment (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to allow others to reproduce the results.
-Give references to established methods, including statistical methods (see below); provide references and brief descriptions for methods that have been published but are not well-known; describe new or substantially modified methods, give the reasons for using them, and evaluate their limitations.
-Identify precisely all drugs and chemicals used, including generic name(s), dose(s), and route(s) of administration.
-Identify appropriate scientific names and gene names.
+- Technical Information: Specify the study's main and secondary objectives–usually identified as primary and secondary outcomes.
+Identify methods, equipment (give the manufacturer's name and address in parentheses), and procedures in sufficient detail to ensure reproducibility.
+For established methods, provide appropriate references; for methods that are published but not widely known, provide both references and brief descriptions.
+New or substantially modified methods must be described in detail, including the rationale for their use and an evaluation of their limitations.

 Examples: